ripe persimmons

 What Are the Best Ways to Store Ripe Persimmons?

 A ripe, soft Hachiya is extremely delicate and should be stored in the refrigerator for no more than 2-3 days.
-A ripe, firm Fuyu will last much longer, often up to two weeks in the crisper drawer of your fridge.
-You can also freeze ripe persimmon pulp, especially from Hachiya persimmons, for long-term storage.
-Simply scoop the pulp into an airtight container or ice cube trays; it will keep for up to six months and is perfect for smoothies or baking. for ways to use your persimmon pulp.
+Its soft texture makes it prone to bruising and spoilage.
+A ripe, firm Fuyu will last much longer, often up to two weeks when stored in the crisper drawer of your fridge.
+Keeping them separate from other fruits and vegetables can help prevent bruising and ethylene exposure from other produce.

 How Should You Eat a Perfectly Ripe Persimmon?